Bug report #21122

 Consequently, the projection is considered invalid (it would act in the same way if the .qpj file did not exist).

 Tested in OSGeo4W installations of qgis-3.4.4-2 and qgis-dev-3.5.0-76 packages.

-#1 Updated by Gabriel De Luca 12 months ago
+#1 Updated by Gabriel De Luca over 4 years ago

 Also tested in linux install from

 The .qpj file is different in some lines (i.e.,

 PROJCS["unnamed", and no

 AUTHORITY line) and when exported to EPSG:102003 the console returns:

 ERROR 6: EPSG PCS/GCS code 102003 not found in EPSG support files.
 Is this a valid EPSG coordinate system?